mysociety/mapit.poplus.org/docs/self-hosted/install/index.md

 ### 2. Installing other required packages

-You will also need a couple of other Debian packages, so install them:
+You will also need a couple of other packages, so install them:

-    sudo apt-get install python-yaml memcached python-memcache git-core
+    sudo apt-get install python-gdal ruby-sass

-You will also need to be using South to manage schema migrations.

 Installation as a Django app
 ----------------------------